vah13/Oracle-BI-bugs/README.md

  * CVSSv3.0 Base Score: 7.5
  * CVSS Vector: CVSS:3.0/AV:N/AC:L/PR:N/UI:N/S:U/C:H/I:N/A:N

-Oracle BI has xmlpserver which uses an administrator to configure the server.
-To use xmlpserver services, the administrator needs to create a session using createSession function.
+Oracle BI has xmlpserver which the administrator is using for configuring the server.
+To use the xmlpserver services, the administrator have to create a session using createSession function.
 ```
 POST /xmlpserver/services/XMLPService HTTP/1.1
 User-Agent: Mozilla/5.0 (Windows NT 10.0; Win64; x64; rv:62.0) Gecko/20100101 Firefox/62.0